lichtflut/arastreju/README.md

     conversation.attach(bart);

-Detaching has not to be confused with removing.
+Detaching must not be confused with removing.

     conversation.remove(milhouse);